Best practice guidance: work experience placements

 An employer should make clear when advertising and offering a work experience placement what the expectations are, including, but not limited to:

-- The role of the individual on work experience during the work experience
+- the role of the individual on work experience during the placement

 Terms offered to individuals on work experience should not be unfair or discriminatory in any way.

 (b) Advertising work experience